apecloud/kubeblocks-addons/examples/pulsar/README.md

 ```

 A cluster with one brokers, four bookies, and one zookeepers will be created.
-The Zookeeper component will be created apriori, and the Broker and Bookies components will be created after the Zookeeper component is 'RUNNING'.
+The Zookeeper component will be created apriori, and the Broker and Bookies components will be created after the Zookeeper component is `RUNNING`.

 #### Enhanced Mode